ShadrackNdolo/Meal-Tracker-IP/README.md

 * I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
 * I want to click a food to edit its name, details or calories (in case I decide to pretend my fries were 100 calories instead of 365).

 ## Setup/Installation Requirements

-* You can also clone this repo.
+* Clone or Download the repository on your command line terminal to view or edit the content.
+GitBash.exe for windows and Terminal for Linux.
-  * You will need to run npm install and bower install for the dependancies
+* You will need to run npm install and bower install for the dependancies.

 ## Known Bugs